An Ising model having permutation spin motivated by a permutation complexity measure: The 1D 3-permaspin model in an external field

 where we have used the substitution $a= e^{\frac12 H'}$ and $b =e^{J'}$.
 Using this matrix formalization, we can now write

 where $\lambda_1,\ldots,\lambda_k$ are the eigenvalues of $A$.
 Since we assume the statistic $\stat$ to satisfy the interaction symmetry condition (Equation~\ref{statsym}) the matrix $A$ will be symmetric.
 That $A$ is symmetric guarantees all eigenvalues of $A$ are real.
+We have